 The incidence rate of thyroid cancer in Minnesota has more than doubled since 1988, following the increasing national trend.
 Thyroid cancer is the second most rapidly increasing cancer in Minnesota and the U.S., following melanoma of the skin.
-It is probable that part of the increase is due to better techniques to identify thyroid cancer, which is supported by the fact that mortality from thyroid cancer has not increased since 1988.
-It is the eighth most common cancer diagnosis for Minnesota females but not in the top ten for males.
+It is probable that part of the increase is due to better techniques to identify thyroid cancer.
+This is supported by the fact that mortality from thyroid cancer has not increased since 1988.
+It is the 7th most common cancer diagnosis for Minnesota females but not in the top ten for males.

-From 2012 to 2014, an average of 199 new cases of thyroid cancer in males and 568 new cases in females were diagnosed in Minnesota residents each year.
-Each year about 25 Minnesotans die of thyroid cancer.
+From 2016 to 2018, an average of 208 new cases of thyroid cancer in males and 515 new cases in females were diagnosed in Minnesota residents each year.
+About 30-40 Minnesotans die of thyroid cancer each year.

 Thyroid cancer cases in Minnesota

-The rate of thyroid cancer has increased significantly (by about 4% to 5%) in each sex since 1988 and the rate of increase became even higher in the last 10 years, with a 5.3% increase per year among females.
-The rate of thyroid cancer is over two- to three-times higher among females compared to males, which makes thyroid cancer one of the few cancer types where females have a greater overall risk.
-Most recently, the age-adjusted incidence rate of thyroid cancer was 7.1 new cases per 100,000 males and 20.8 new cases per 100,000 females.
+The rate of thyroid cancer has increased significantly (by about 4% to 5%) in each sex since 1988.
+Since 2012 in females, the rate is showing evidence of decreasing about 3.7% per year.
+The rate of thyroid cancer is over two- to three-times higher among females compared to males.
+This makes thyroid cancer one of the few cancer types where females have a greater overall risk.
+Most recently, the age-adjusted incidence rate of thyroid cancer was 7.0 new cases per 100,000 males and 17.9 new cases per 100,000 females.